Symmetry breaking at a topological phase transition: Singular limit

-Here, $J > 0$ is the exchange constant, $h \in \mathbb{R}^2$ is the symmetry-breaking field, $\varphi_i \in [0, 2\pi)$ is the spin phase at site $i \in \{ 1, \dots, N \}$ and the sum $\sum_{\langle i,j \rangle}$ is over all nearest-neighbour spin pairs.
-We set $h = 0$ below unless otherwise stated.
-The low-temperature phase is characterised by algebraic spin--spin correlations~\cite{Berezinskii1973DestructionLongRangeOrder,Kosterlitz1973OrderingMetastability} while the transition to the high-temperature disordered phase is induced by the thermal dissociation of bound pairs of local topological defects in the spin field~\cite{Kosterlitz1973OrderingMetastability}, which map to charge-neutral pairs of particles in the 2D electrolyte~\cite{Kosterlitz1973OrderingMetastability,Jose1977Renormalization,Vallat1994CoulombGas,Faulkner2015TSFandErgodicityBreaking,Faulkner2017AnElectricFieldRepresentation}.
-The magnetisation $m := \sum_i (\cos{\varphi_i}, \sin{\varphi_i}) / N$ is then the conventional finite-size $U(1)$ order parameter because its expectation is proportional to the gradient of the free energy with respect to the symmetry-breaking field $h$.
-Writing $m = (\| m \|, \phi_m)$ in polar coordinates, we therefore define the \emph{mean phase} and \emph{phase fluctuations} to be the mean value and standard deviation of the global $U(1)$ phase $\phi_m \in (-\pi, \pi]$ measured over the course of a single experiment or simulation, with expected values given by the mean (zero) and standard deviation ($\pi / \sqrt{3}$) of the uniform distribution $\mathcal{U}(-\pi, \pi)$.
+Here, $J > 0$ is the exchange constant, ${\bf h} \in \mathbb{R}^2$ is the symmetry-breaking field, $\varphi_i \in (-\pi, \pi]$ is the spin phase at site $i \in \{ (1, 1), (2, 1), \dots , (\sqrt{N}, \sqrt{N}) \}$ and the sum $\sum_{\langle i,j \rangle}$ is over all nearest-neighbor spin pairs.
+In zero field, the low-temperature phase is characterized by algebraic spin--spin correlations~\cite{Berezinskii1973DestructionLongRangeOrder,Kosterlitz1973OrderingMetastability} while the transition to the high-temperature disordered phase is induced by the thermal dissociation of bound pairs of local topological defects in the spin-difference field~\cite{Kosterlitz1973OrderingMetastability}, which map to charge-neutral pairs of particles in the 2D electrolyte (see Appendix~\ref{app:TopologicalErgodicity})~\cite{Kosterlitz1973OrderingMetastability,Jose1977Renormalization,Vallat1994CoulombGas,Faulkner2015TSFandErgodicityBreaking,Faulkner2017AnElectricFieldRepresentation}.
+The magnetization ${\bf m} := \sum_i (\cos{\varphi_i}, \sin{\varphi_i}) / N$ is then the $U(1)$ symmetry-breaking order parameter because its expectation is proportional to the gradient of the free energy with respect to the symmetry-breaking field ${\bf h}$.
+Writing ${\bf m} = (\| {\bf m} \|, \phi_{\bf m})$ in polar coordinates, we therefore define the \emph{phase fluctuations} $\langle s_{\phi_{\bf m}}^2 (\beta, \tau, N) \rangle^{1/2}$ of some simulation method (e.g., Metropolis) to be the root mean of the (unbiased) variances $s_{\phi_{\bf m}}^2 (\beta, \tau, N)$ (of the global $U(1)$ phase $\phi_{\bf m} \in (-\pi, \pi]$) of a large number of $N$-spin simulations of timescale $\tau$, with their expected value $\sqrt{{\rm Var}[\phi_{\bf m}]}$ given by the standard deviation ($\pi / \sqrt{3}$) of the uniform distribution $\mathcal{U}(-\pi, \pi)$.
+Here, $\langle \cdot \rangle$ denotes the mean over an infinite number of independent simulations at fixed $\beta, \tau, N$~\footnote{While the phase fluctuations are defined as a statistical mean over many realizations, it can also be helpful to consider the analogous fluctuations of a single simulation or experiment.}, the simulation timescale $\tau > 0$ is the elapsed Monte Carlo time over the course of some entire simulation, and ${\rm Var}[f] := \mathbb{E} (f - \mathbb{E} f)^2$.